TaniaCB/Contacts/README.md

 # Contacts
 Swift 4 app about contacts (Udemy Course)

-This app use UITableViewController to show a contact list ordered by name.
+This application uses UITableViewController to display a list of contacts sorted by name.